THERE ARE two categories of exercise: Strength

 How do you know if you're running or biking

-(or whatever) fast enough to be "aerobic?"
-Simple:
+(or whatever) fast enough to be a cardio workout?
+Simple: Check

-Check your pulse.
-And try to keep in your "aerobic heart
+your pulse.
+And try to keep in your "aerobic heart range."

-range."
 If your pulse is too fast, slow down.
-If it's not
+If it's not fast enough,

 Here's how to find your ideal heart rate